gavdraper/gavdraper.github.io/_drafts/sql-server-application-roles.md

 GRANT SELECT ON SCHEMA::HR TO HrAppRole
 {% endhighlight %}

-We now have an Accounts application role with select access to the Accounts Schema and an HR application role with access to the HR scehama.
+We now have an Accounts application role with select access to the Accounts Schema and an HR application role with access to the HR schema.

 What happens if we now run our select statements again?